nette/nette/readme.md

 The best way to install Nette Framework is to download the latest package from https://nette.org/download or use [Composer](https://doc.nette.org/composer).

-Nette Framework requires PHP 5.3.1 or later.
+All Nette components are 100% compatible with PHP 7.
+Minimal required version is PHP 5.3.1.
 Please run [Requirements Checker](https://doc.nette.org/requirements) to obtain more detailed information.

 Getting started